natzar/Standard/README.md

 License
 ----------------
-Standart
-Copyright (C) 2013  Beto Ayesa contacto@phpninja.info
+Copyright (C) 2013-2015  Beto Ayesa betolopezayesa@gmail.com

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by